top of page

 how much do you know?

 Encouraging and protecting wildlife in your own garden is important all year round.
 But in Autumn we are heading for times when it is hard for wildlife to find sustenance.
-We want to ensure that there are places for the birds to come when it's cold, and provide areas for insects to hibernate.
+We want to ensure that there are places for the birds, and maybe small mammals like woodmice, to come when it's cold, and provide areas for insects to hibernate.
+Hedgehogs were once known to hibernate from Autumn onwards, but with our increasingly milder winters they have been staying awake longer and may need food that they cannot naturally find, and a place to retreat to if the weather turns cold.
+All of these creatures need our care, and there are plenty of vintage items that can help

 Vintage nature books are a great place to learn about the habits of some of our more common garden inhabitants and what we can do to help them in winter.
-These books always have such nice illustrations helping you to identify creatures, and some are very informative.
+These books always have such nice illustrations helping you to identify creatures, and become more knowledgable in their care.
+Here at Antiques in the Alley, we like to hand-pick some well-illustrated examples that we know you'll just love!
 Observer books are particularly lovely, & Ladybird titles have some unsurpassed illustrations.

 Image by Lee Edwards